hanaaden/FictionalJavascript/Day-1/day1Note.md

 JS is interpreted while TS is compiled
 TS offers error detection

+Number → 42

+String → 'hello'

+Boolean → true / false

+undefined → a variable declared but not assigned

+null → intentional absence of any object value

+BigInt → large integers beyond 2^53 - 1

+Symbol → unique and immutable identifier

 == vs ===
 the (==) loose equality : this one uses type coericon before comparing value